iankressin/eql/README.md

 # EVM Query Language

-This query language allows users to interact with EVM chain data and perform various operations on entities like accounts, blocks, and transactions.
+This query language allows to interact with EVM chain data and perform various operations on entities like accounts, blocks, and transactions.
 Below is a summary of the entities and expressions available in this language:

 ## Installation
 To begin, install eqlup, the EQL version manager, by running the following command: